KillerCodeMonkey/ngx-quill/README.md

 - follow the steps of **For standard webpack and tsc builds**
 - for builds with angular-cli >=6 only add quilljs to your scripts!

+## Hint

+Ngx-quill updates the ngModel or formControl for every `user` change in the editor.
+Checkout the [QuillJS Source](https://quilljs.com/docs/api/#events) parameter of the `text-change` event.

+If you are using the editor reference to directly manipulate the editor content and want to update the model, pass `'user'` as the source parameter to the QuillJS api methods.

 ## Config

 - ngModel - set initial value or allow two-way databinding